 The impact of stroke is devastating.
-It is the fourth single leading cause of death in the UK, and a leading cause of disability, associated with a broader range of disabilities than any other condition.
+It is the fourth single leading cause of death in the UK, and the single biggest cause of severe disability, associated with a broader range of disabilities than any other condition.

 What is a stroke?

 A stroke occurs when blood supply to part of the brain is cut off.
 This starves the brain of oxygen, with devastating consequences.
-Stroke is the fourth biggest killer in the UK, and a leading cause of disability.
+Stroke is the fourth biggest killer in the UK, and the single biggest cause of severe disability.

 There are two types of stroke: